joaquinrz/capi-gitops/README.md

-# Ephemeral Clusters as a Service with ClusterAPI and GitOps
+# Ephemeral Clusters as a Service with vcluster, ClusterAPI and ArgoCD

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

-Welcome to Ephemeral Clusters as a Service with ClusterAPI and GitOps.
+Welcome to Ephemeral Clusters as a Service with [VCluster](https://www.vcluster.com) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
 GitOps has rapidly gained popularity in recent years, with its many benefits over traditional CI/CD tools.
 However, with increased adoption comes the challenge of managing multiple Kubernetes clusters across different cloud providers.
 At scale, ensuring observability and security across all clusters can be particularly difficult.

 This repository demonstrates how open-source tools, such as ClusterAPI, ArgoCD, and Prometheus+Thanos, can be used to effectively manage and monitor large-scale Kubernetes deployments.
 We will walk you through a sample that automates the deployment of several clusters and applications securely and with observability in mind.